Complete Guide to U.S. Passport Validity: 6-Month and 3-Month Rules Explained [May 2025 Update]

 It means your passport must be valid for at least six months beyond your intended arrival or departure date from the country you are visiting.

-Yes, but only to countries that require three months or less of passport validity.
+Yes, only to countries that have three-month or shorter passport rules.
 However, six months or more is almost always recommended.

 Countries like China, Brazil, and Thailand require at least six months of passport validity.